JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

   }
 ```

-But why will the backend return a `Book` to us since we already have all the data?
+Why do we need the backend to return a `Book` if we already have all the data?

-Remember when we used to generate an `id` for our object? now the backend takes handle of this, it will return to us the `Book` with a unique `id`.
+We used to generate an `id` manually for the object.
+However, now the backend will take care of that and return the `Book` with a unique `id`.

-And remember when I told you we use `JSON` to send and receive data? well I lied, there's one exception where we don't use `JSON` to send our data, you saw how `JSON` is a key-value pair of strings, you can't store files in it, and we have an image, that's why we will use `FormData` here.
+**Note:** We use `JSON` to send and receive data, except when we use data of type files, because we cannot store files in a `key-value` pair.
+Instead, we use `FormData` to store these types of data.

-Again, if we did'nt have an image here, we wouldn't have used `FormDate`, and we will go over this case later.

-Add your try-catch block:
+3. Add the try-catch block:

 ```dart
   Future<Book> createBook({required Book book}) async {